KemalGunay/KemalGunay/README.md

 ### Hi there 👋

 Skilled in programming with Python & RStudio.
-And also contributed to the scientific knowledge with four journal papers, and numerous conference papers.
+And also contributed to the scientific knowledge with four journal papers and numerous conference papers.

-I am looking for opportunities to develop my skills and expand my knowledge in the field of data analysis and data science.
+I am looking for opportunities to develop my skills and expand my knowledge in the field of data science.

 Let's connect